Fleischmaki/Minotaur/recreate_results.md

 ## Recreating experiment results
+This file contains instructions on how to recreate the results for our ASE'24 paper "Constraint-Based Test Oracles for Program Analyzers"
 ### Python dependencies
-If you did not install the python requirements, you will need to install `pandas` and `gcovr` to evaluate experiment results
+If you did not install the python requirements, you will need to install `pandas` and `gcovr` to evaluate experiment results.
 ```bash
 pip install gcovr pandas
 ```
 ### Experiment configurations
 All configuration files for the experiments are already provided in the [experiment folder](experiments).
-The bug ids are the same as in Table 2 of the experiments section.
+In the following bug ids are the same as in Table 2 of the experiments section.

 NOTE: in the following all commands assume that you are working in a folder containing the `Minotaur` folder from our submission.
 If you are working in a different folder replace `Minotaur` (or `./Minotaur`) with the path to the `Minotaur` folder.

 There are several types of experiments:
 ### Run tests (RQ1)
-Our submission includes the seeds we used for our tests (*Table 1*) in the `bitvector` (column BV) and `integer` (column IA/NIA) folders.
+Our submission includes the seeds we used for our tests in the `bitvector` (column BV) and `integer` (column IA/NIA) folders.

 We provide the final test configurations we used in the [test folder](test).
 `bv_*` means testing with seeds using bitvector logic, `integer_*` testing with seeds from integer logics.